vincent-hanlon/hyp-globodera/README.md

 `python parse_hyp_motifs.py fastq_file conserved_primers_fasta motif_table`

-Examples of motif tables and the conserved primer sequences can be found in the directory [parsing_inputs/](parsing_inputs)
+Examples of motif tables and the conserved primer sequences can be found in the directory [parsing_inputs/](parsing_inputs).
+Input FASTQ files can be found on the NCBI Sequence Read Archive (see article above).

 Subsequently, the output file can be processed to identify putative rare alleles in several ways.
 We used the routine found in the script [parsed_post_processing.sh](parsed_post_processing.sh).